abhilash15500/odin-rock-paper-scissors-game/README.md

-Learnt about functions in this project!
+Learnt about functions,dom,events listeners in  in this project!